 Walk-In Shower With a Round Tub

-And now, the stunning bathroom that arguably launched the walk-in shower trend — Garance Doré's dreamy master bathroom, pictured here, designed by Sarah Sherman Samuel.
+And now, the stunning bathroom that arguably launched the walk-in shower trend—Garance Doré's dreamy primary bathroom, pictured here, designed by Sarah Sherman Samuel.
 Complete with a round tub, brick tile, and gold fixtures, it's no wonder that this walk-in shower sparked an interior design craze.